scaytrase/vgencmd-mqtt-publisher/README.md

 # vgencmd-mqtt-publisher
-Gather stats with vgencmd and publish them to the MQTT
+Gather stats with vgencmd and publish them to the MQTT in Home Assistant compatible format

 # Installation